abraunegg/onedrive/docs/client-architecture.md

 `applyPotentiallyNewLocalItem()` handles an online identity that is not currently represented as that tracked item in the local database.
 A local pathname may nevertheless already exist, so the function must reconcile the incoming online identity with live local content before it can safely bind the two together.

+The presence of an existing local pathname is therefore not treated as permission to overwrite it.
+Where content differs and an online replacement is required, the replacement is deferred to the transactional download commit path so the canonical local file can be re-evaluated and preserved with `safeBackup` if it contains unique local data.

 ![applyPotentiallyNewLocalItem](./puml/applyPotentiallyNewLocalItem.png)

 ### Processing a changed tracked online item

 `applyPotentiallyChangedItem()` handles an incoming online item whose identity is already known.
 It detects path/name changes separately from file-content changes so an online move and an online content update in the same change can be applied correctly.

+If an online move or rename targets a local pathname that is already occupied by content which cannot be proven safe to replace, that destination is preserved first.
+This is another `safeBackup` data-loss-prevention boundary: the online move must not silently destroy an unrelated or independently changed local object simply because Microsoft OneDrive says the tracked item now belongs at that path.

 ![applyPotentiallyChangedItem](./puml/applyPotentiallyChangedItem.png)